-How to change the design
+How to change the design:

-(if you have multiple servers, it’s the one with the frontend sites)
+1. Create two DNS's for *.yourdomain and yourdomain to the server hosting the rushfiles system. (if you have multiple servers, it’s the one with the frontend sites)

-2. You will then be able to access the new website on the yourdomain DNS
+2. You will then be able to access the new website on the yourdomain DNS.

 3. The new website consists of two parts yourdomain/client/ (Company configurator and webclient) and yourdomain/reseller/ (reseller configurator).

 4. Go to yourdomain/reseller/ and login.

 5. You will start at the tab "My Account", so you will need to go to the tab "Skinning" as shown in the screenshot below.
 From this tab, you are able to click change design.
 A confirmation popup will be shown and all you need to do now is click yes.